NREL/rdtools/docs/sphinx/source/developer_notes.rst

 Installing RdTools source code
 ------------------------------

-Installing RdTools using pip will install a condensed version of RdTools that doesn't include the full source code.
+Installing RdTools using pip will install a condensed version that doesn't include the full source code.
 If you want to make changes to RdTools, you'll need to clone the RdTools source repository from Github with e.g.